 10 Spending Habits To Cut Out Of Your Budget To Save More Money

-For a family of 5 the average dinner out costs us around $50. (sadly not many kids meals being eaten anymore).
+For a family of 5 the average dinner out costs us around $50. (sadly not many kids meals are being eaten anymore).
 When you add that up a few times a week it could be a huge budget buster.
 With a little advance planning you could save so much money each month and put that money into your emergency fund or that vacation you are saving up for.

 It is ok to eat out once in a while, just plan for it in the budget and of course seek ways to save on the bill.
 Check out my tips for ways to save at restaurants.

 Take a look at your cable and internet provider.
 Are you getting the best deal?
 Most companies run specials every 6 months or so.
 See if you qualify for those savings- and don’t be afraid to switch back and forth between providers to get the best price.
-Sometimes it is best to drop the cable all together.
+Sometimes it is best to cut the cable all together.
 With services like Netflix, Hulu and Amazon Prime Video you may not need those pricey cable services at all!

 Downsize Your Car

 Do you need that big SUV?
 If not downsize to a more cost effective car that will get you better gas mileage.
 Also consider more carpooling opportunities to cut down on the cost of running around town to kids activities.
+Whatever you drive, seeing gas prices on the rise?
+Check out these tips for saving at the pump.

 Stop Looking at Sales